thijsmie/martex-cpp/README.md

 ### Prerequisites

 MarTeX-Cpp can be built as a module for several other languages.
-Currently supported are _PHP_ and _WebAssembly_ and an option to build as a simple utility using standard i/o.
+Currently supported are _PHP_, _FFI_ and _WebAssembly_ and an option to build as a simple utility using standard i/o.

 A common dependencies for all module options is a C++ compiler with full C++11 support (gcc 4.8.1 or higher, clang 3.3).
 The makefile is set up to work with gcc but this can be easily changed in the config files.

 MarTeX-Cpp's _PHP_ module was tested with _PHP_ versions 7 and higher.
 To build it you first need your relevant php development package and then you need to install the [PHP-CPP](http://www.php-cpp.com/) library.
+Please checkout the repository of php-cpp with commit hash 7b975bd1df65174d79241e555ef82c7f9c3538a2 to ensure matching versions.

 MarTeX-Cpp's _WebAssembly_ module uses the [emscripten](https://kripken.github.io/emscripten-site/) compiler.
 Make sure the _em++_ command is on your PATH by sourcing emsdk_env.sh.

-The simple MarTeX-Cpp utility program has no further dependencies.
+MarTeX-FFI and the simple MarTeX-Cpp utility program have no further dependencies.

 ### Installing

 If you have obtained a clone of the repository you can build the project:

 #### As _PHP_ module:

+If you are running PHP version 7.4 it is recommended you use the MarTeX FFI version instead.
+Find an example way to call into the FFI system in res/martex.php and res/martex_ffi_c.h.
+For older versions use this method:

 ```
 make target=php
 ```